zoro-1906/scraping-tool/README.md

 This file should contain the configuration for selectorlib to extract data from the scraped webpage.
 Refer to the website structure you're scraping to properly configure it.

 6. Run the script

+7. If you need help or encounter any issues:
+Open an issue: Feel free to report bugs or request features on the GitHub issue tracker.